recordkeeper/TTS40k-Mod-Catalogue/README.md

 6. Right click/Save Object them for import to TTS40k games
 7. Purge heretics.

+If you wish to do a fresh install for an update, simply do the following:
+1. Delete the "Warhammer 40,000 Catalogue" folder from your "Documents\my games\Tabletop Simulator\Saves" folder.
+2. Install the new version as listed in the instructions above.

 To use the maps included in this collection: Do the following...

 1. Subscribe to these mods: https://steamcommunity.com/sharedfiles/filedetails/?id=2146006398